Franky1/Streamlit-Prophet-Test/README.md

 ## Issues

 - Installation of `pystan` and `prophet` has been tricky in the past, because of the dependencies.
-Since Prophet Version `1.1` the dependency from `pystan` is removed and installation of `prophet` is easy now.
+These issues have been resolved and since `prophet` version `1.1` the dependency from `pystan` is removed and installation of `prophet` is now a simple `pip install` without any hassles.
+- Be aware that the prophet library was renamed in 2020 from `fbprophet` to `prophet`, therefore use the newer naming scheme in your python application.
+- The `prophet` library should currently work with python versions from `3.7` to `3.10` on all major architectures `win_amd64`, `linux_x86_64` and `macosx_x86_64`.
+Python wheels for these python versions and architectures are available on pypi.

 ## ToDo